bikeshaving/crank/website/guides/11-mapping-react-to-crank.md

 Crank provides `onevent` props, but they work using the DOM `onevent` props.
 Crank also provides an `EventTarget` API for components which adds and removes event listeners from the top-level nodes of each component.
 In both cases, Crank does not use a synthetic event API or shim events.
 See [the guide on events for more information](#TKTKTKTKTK).

 ### Controlled and Uncontrolled Props
-Crank does not have a concept of controlled or uncontrolled props, and does not have `defaultValue` props.
+Crank does not have a concept of controlled or uncontrolled props, and does not provide `defaultValue`-style props for DOM elements.
+Instead, Crank renderers adopt the convention that renderers only mutate the props specified in the .
+For instance

 ### `dangerouslySetInnerHTML`
 Crank elements accept an `innerHTML` prop.
 Alternatively, you can use the special `Raw` tag to insert arbitrary HTML strings or even nodes in the tree.
 [See the guide on the `Raw` element](#TKTK) for more information.